oss5031/oss5031/README.md

 Developed by me and two other talented developers <a href="https://github.com/fabio3070" target="_blank">Fábio</a> and <a href="https://github.com/miguel876" target="_blank">Miguel</a>.
 This app is available on both the <a href="https://play.google.com/store/apps/details?id=com.trim.prototype" target="_blank">Google Play Store</a> and the <a href="https://apps.apple.com/us/app/trim/id6450324869" target="_blank">Apple App Store</a>, offering a seamless experience for managing appointments on-the-go.

+### **Quiz Builder**

+Easily create custom quizzes in seconds — perfect for teachers, content creators, or anyone who wants to generate interactive quizzes quickly.
+Simple, fast, and no sign-up required. <a href="https://quizbuilder-z83o.onrender.com" target="_blank">Try it out here!</a>